If you loan or lease your horse, you'll probably be concerned for its welfare.

 Further information and documents

-You can download a loan agreement from our library on this page.
+You can download a horse loan agreement template that contains these points from Net Lawman.